 - How many other episodes of UPSI have there been this cycle?

 - Who did she have sex with?

 - Was it consensual?
-Do you need to consider Sexual Assault Referral Centre (SARC) or forensic medicine input?
+Consider Sexual Assault Referral Centre (SARC) or forensic medicine input.
 STI risk?
-Childhood Sexual Exploitation risk.
+Childhood Sexual Exploitation Risk.

 - Was he a regular partner?
 (STI risk especially)